Guide to make the best choice on purchasing a generator

 • Don’t get a cord longer than you need.
 Too much length will take away from the power delivered.

-Fuel extenders
+Fuel Extenders

 • Safely adds to the runtime of the unit before it needs refueling.

-Covers
+Generator Covers

 • Some manufacturers make fitted covers for specific models.

-• Non-fitted third-party covers without flashy brand logos can reduce the threat of theft, but don’t offer the same protection.
+• Non-fitted third-party covers without flashy brand logos can reduce the threat of theft but don’t offer the same protection.

-Wheel kits
+Wheel Kits

 • Not all generators come standard with wheels.